Anton Bruckner: Organist in Sankt Florian

 After the Kronstorf period, Bruckner returned to Sankt Florian in 1845 where, for the next 10 years, he would work as a teacher and an organist.
-In May 1845, Bruckner passed an examination, which allowed him to begin work as an assistant teacher in one of the village schools of Sankt Florian.
+In May 1845, Bruckner passed an examination which allowed him to work as an assistant teacher in one of the village schools of Sankt Florian.
 He continued to improve his education by taking further courses, passing an examination giving him permission to also teach in higher education institutes, receiving the grade "very good" in all disciplines.
 In 1848 Bruckner was appointed an organist in Sankt Florian and in 1851 this was made a regular position.
 In Sankt Florian, most of the repertoire consisted of the music of Michael Haydn, Johann Georg Albrechtsberger and Franz Joseph Aumann.
 During his stay in Sankt Florian, Bruckner continued to work with Zenetti.

 Study period

 In 1855, Bruckner, aspiring to become a student of the famous Vienna music theorist Simon Sechter, showed the master his Missa solemnis (WAB 29), written a year earlier, and was accepted.
 The education, which included skills in music theory and counterpoint among others, took place mostly via correspondence, but also included long in-person sessions in Vienna.
 Sechter's teaching would have a profound influence on Bruckner.
 Later, when Bruckner began teaching music himself, he would base his curriculum on Sechter's book Die Grundsätze der musikalischen Komposition (Leipzig 1853/54).

 Largely self-taught as a composer, Bruckner only started composing seriously at age 37 in 1861.
 Bruckner studied further with Otto Kitzler, who was nine years younger than him and who introduced him to the music of Richard Wagner, which Bruckner studied extensively from 1863 onwards.
 Bruckner considered the earliest orchestral works (the "study" Symphony in F minor, the three orchestral pieces, the March in D minor and the Overture in G minor, which he composed in 1862–1863), mere school exercises, done under the supervision of Otto Kitzler.
 He continued his studies to the age of 40.
 Broad fame and acceptance did not come until he was over 60 (after the premiere of his Seventh Symphony in 1884).
-In 1861 he had already made the acquaintance of Franz Liszt who, like Bruckner, had a strong, Catholic religious faith and who first and foremost was a harmonic innovator, initiating the new German school together with Wagner.
+In 1861, he had already made the acquaintance of Franz Liszt, whom Bruckner idolised.
+Like Bruckner, Liszt was of the Catholic faith and a harmonic innovator, and, alongside Wagner, he initiated the New German School.
 In May 1861 he made his concert debut, as both composer and conductor of his Ave Maria, set in seven parts.
-Soon after Bruckner had ended his studies under Sechter and Kitzler, he wrote his first mature work, the Mass in D Minor.
+Soon after Bruckner had ended his studies under Sechter and Kitzler, he wrote his Mass in D Minor.
 From 1861 to 1868, he alternated his time between Vienna and Sankt Florian.
 He wished to ensure he knew how to make his music modern, but he also wanted to spend time in a more religious setting.